SANTA CLARA — The 49ers haven’t seen rookie cornerback Ambry Thomas make a lot of plays since taking over as the starting cornerback two games ago.

 They aren’t seeing Thomas hang his head or blame anyone else when he’s flagged for a penalty or gives up a completion — sometimes on the same play.
 They aren’t seeing Thomas look overwhelmed with the speed of the game or the magnitude of the moment.

 So while Thomas and his uniform No. 20 may be an inviting target for quarterback Ryan Tannehill Thursday night when the 49ers visit the Tennessee Titans in Nashville, it appears he will be in the crosshairs nonetheless.
-Even with veteran cornerback Dontae Johnson back in the regular routine — Johnson had been away following the death of his mother — there’s every chance Thomas will get his third straight start against the Titans.
+Even with veteran cornerback Dontae Johnson back in the regular routine following the death of his mother, there’s every chance Thomas will get his third straight start against the Titans.

 “We’ll see,” 49ers defensive coordinator DeMeco Ryans said.